The Teichm\"uller and Riemann Moduli Stacks: The Kuranishi stack.

 Given $J\in\mathcal I$, we denote by $K_J$ the Kuranishi space of $X_J$.
 We use the same convention for $K$ as that stated for $X$ in Remark \ref{notation}.

-\begin{remark} It is a classical fact that $K_J$ is unique {\it as a germ of analytic space}.
+\begin{remark} It is a classical fact that the {\it germ} of $K_J$ at $J$ is unique up to isomorphism.
 However, in this paper, we consider $K_J$ as an analytic subspace of $\mathcal I$, not as a germ.
 By abuse of terminology, we nevertheless speak of {\it the} Kuranishi space. \end{remark}